wjurkowlaniec/torrent-monitoring/README.md

 It's "Github self-hosted" - it scrapes data through Github Actions and serves on [github.io/torrent-monitoring](https://wjurkowlaniec.github.io/torrent-monitoring/)

+Created using Codeium and Claude 3.7 in 1h start-to-finish

 ## Features

 - **Automated Data Collection**: Scrapes top games and movies from 1337x.to every 3 hours using GitHub Actions